“Be spoilt by this true ~ sweet indulgence”

 Yeah, chocolate topping and mousse cream at the centre have to be in thick layers with just thin layer(s) of sponge cake (that makes a torte!
 And my first ‘spongy’ layer was a little too thick..:p).
 And, yes, torte has to have fruits (dry fruits, especially) and/ or nuts.
 Ha!
 Now you know what is “torte” (winking smile)?!

 Hey, this is not difficult to make, but it will be a little time consuming with extended effort needed.
 You have to make this in stages.
 However, it’s definitely worth the effort and time!
-My hubby was the no. 1 fan of this chocolate peach torte!
-He loved it alot!
-Tell you what, your loved one will be very impressed by you, if you present this torte cake during his birthday.
+I had my no. 1 fan of this chocolate peach torte!
+Tell you what, your loved one will be very impressed by you, if you present this torte cake during his/ her birthday.
 Don’t be frightened by my super lengthy recipe write-up, I was just being very clear in the steps (laughing)..
 Baking can actually be done within 2 hours time.

 That’s the perfect chocolate peach torte!